awsdocs/aws-control-tower-guide/doc_source/compliance.md

  **How can administrators review compliance?**

-For ongoing governance, administrators can enable pre\-configured guardrails—clearly defined rules for security, operations, and compliance—that prevent deployment of resources that don’t conform to policies, and they can continuously monitor deployed resources for nonconformance\.
+For ongoing governance, administrators can enable pre\-configured guardrails—clearly defined rules for security, operations, and compliance\.
+These guardrails can:

-Compliance status of resources associated with OUs and accounts are shown on the **Organizational unit details** page and **Account details** page, respectively, in the AWS Control Tower console\.
++ prevent deployment of resources that don’t conform to policies \(by means of preventive guardrails, implemented with SCPs\)
++ continuously monitor deployed resources for nonconformance \(by means of detective guardrails, implemented with AWS Config Rules\)

+If an account has any non\-compliant resources, that account may be shown with **Non\-compliant** status on the **OU** or **Account** page in the AWS Control Tower console\.
+Details about the specific resources that have caused the non\-compliant status are shown on the **Account details** page\.
+If an account shows **Compliant** status, that means it has no resources that are non\-compliant; therefore, no resource details are shown on the **Account details** page, only an empty table\.

 You can subscribe to SNS topics that send notifications when resource compliance status changes\.
-See [Prevention and notification](#prevention-and-notification), later in this chapter\.
+See [Drift prevention and notification](prevention-and-notification.md), later in this chapter\.

 For more information on how AWS Control Tower collects information about resources, see the [AWS Config Aggregator Documentation](https://docs.aws.amazon.com/config/latest/developerguide/aggregate-data.html)\.

+**Drift is related to compliance status for OU and account resources**

+Drift is reported as **Unknown** in the **Compliance** status field of the AWS Control Tower console\.
+The **Unknown** state indicates that AWS Control Tower cannot determine the compliance status of the resource, because drift is present\.
+Drift is not necessarily a detective guardrail compliance violation\.
+For more information about drift, see [Detect and resolve drift in AWS Control Tower](drift.md)\.

 ## AWS Control Tower guardrail compliance status<a name="compliance-statuses"></a>